-Numerous activities in the nineteenth and twentieth centuries have contributed to the decline of the lake.
-Significant human impact affecting Lake Apopka probably began with the construction of the Apopka-Beauclair Canal, which altered the hydrology of the lake.
+of the Apopka-Beauclair Canal, which altered the hydrology of the lake.
 In order to create a waterway for navigation and agricultural use, dredging of the Apopka-Beauclair Canal lowered the water surface of Lake Apopka by about 4 ft leaving approximately 20,000 ac of wetlands dry enough for farming (Shofner 1982).
 Crop production was mostly unsuccessful due to difficulty in water table management and a series of freezes in the mid and late 1890s.
-A hurricane struck July 16, 2015 in 1926 and the entire north shore farm area reverted to marshland "under six to eight feet of water" (Shofner 1982).
+A hurricane struck July 16, 2015 Page 22 of 130 in 1926 and the entire north shore farm area reverted to marshland "under six to eight feet of water" (Shofner 1982).
 Due to improved technology, farming returned during World War II.
 In 1941, the Zellwood Drainage and Water Control District was created by a special act of the Florida Legislature and charged with facilitating agricultural production activities.
 In 1941, the mean elevation of the lake was approximately 67 ft (NGVD29), the same elevation as the muck and peat land along the northern shore at that time.
 These lands were inundated when the lake rose above the mean elevation and during lower lake stages, these lands drained into the lake or into the Apopka-Beauclair Canal.
-Under the management of Zellwood Drainage and Water Control District a levee was constructed along the north lakeshore, effectively separating the marshes from the lake and allowing drainage of the farm fields (Shofner 1982).
+Under the management of the Zellwood Drainage and Water Control District a levee was constructed along the north lakeshore, effectively separating the marshes from the lake and allowing drainage of the farm fields (Shofner 1982).
 Agricultural production peaked in the muck farms during the 1980s, with 18,000 ac of farmed land.
-With the final government purchase of the remaining muck farms on Aug 20, 1999, Zellwood Drainage and Water Control District was dissolved in Feb 2000 by mandate of the 1999 Florida Legislature.
+With the final government purchase of the remaining muck farms on Aug 20, 1999, the Zellwood Drainage and Water Control District was dissolved in Feb 2000 by mandate of the 1999 Florida Legislature.

 Apopka Spring is the largest spring in the basin and it discharges into Gourd Neck, a narrow water body located in the southwest corner of the lake.
 The spring opening is at a depth of approximately 37 ft (Rao & Clapp1996).
-Fed by the Floridan aquifer, the spring discharges from a single submerged, oval-shaped opening that is 5-6 ft in diameter.
+Fed by the upper Floridan aquifer, the spring discharges from a single submerged, oval-shaped opening that is 5-6 ft in diameter.
 The average discharge rate of Apopka Spring was approximately 29.9 cfs from 1988 through 1998, depending on the lake stage level (German, 2006).
 Three other named springs exist in the basin; however, discharge information is not available.
 Holt Lake Spring is located just south of Holt Lake; Bear Spring and Wolf's Head Spring are located just southwest of Clay Island.